-As we prepared to head back to school this fall, were we all giving some thought to our children’s religious education?
-Sometimes parents consider this as an after-thought, but it really should be an important primary thought.
+Sometimes parents consider religious education to be an afterthought, but it really should be an important primary thought.
 It’s important that we pass down our cherished beliefs to our children and youth while encouraging them to search and develop their own truths.
 This can be done at home, in our Fellowship services or in our religious education classrooms.

 Parents are the primary teachers of their family’s own customs and traditions – religious and cultural.
 As parents, we accompany our children and youth in their spiritual development.
 We hold their hands while they question, wonder and formulate their own beliefs.
 At the UUFSB, we try to make this journey a fun one for our children and youth.
 We teach them our UU values; our principles and sources in a way that is age appropriate and fun.
 They develop life-long friendships with other kids they don’t get to see in school.
 As they get older, through LIAC (Long Island Area Council) programs like OWL (Our Whole Lives), UU Connect (a program for UU families and youth across Long Island), and COA (Coming of Age), they meet other children and youth throughout Long Island who share in the same UU community.
 Our own Sophia Fahs Religious Education Camp is a week-long sleep-away summer camp which provides enjoyable, practical and spiritual experiences in a safe, beautiful and natural environment on Shelter Island that will inspire children, youth and adults to explore their identities: personal, communal and Unitarian Universalist.
 This year we had nearly 20 children, youth and adults attending Sophia Fahs camp.
 Think about including your children and youth (or maybe even yourself as the camp is always looking for volunteers) at next summer’s camp.
 Scholarships are available through UUFSB and through LIAC.